 Grennon Creek is not documented as fish-bearing on the MRG and is not documented on HabitatWizard.
-An RAR Stream Identification Report from 2015 states the presence of a culvert that is considerably long, and may be limiting fish-passage (Willmott and Lange, 2015).
+An RAR Stream Identification Report from 2015 states the presence of a culvert that is considerably long and may be limiting fish-passage (Willmott and Lange, 2015).
 At the time of the report, a log was placed across the channel as well as a wooden weir structure to aid fish passage.
-Based on these findings it was suggested to remove the culvert and replace it with a more suitable structure for fishpassage such as a clear-span bridge.
-Local fish biologist Mike Stamford confirmed the presence of coastal Cutthroat trout in the creek, however there is currently no formally documented sightings available across resources used in this report.
+Based on these findings it was suggested to remove the culvert and replace it with a more suitable structure for fish-passage such as a clear-span bridge.
+Local fish biologist Mike Stamford confirmed the presence of coastal cutthroat trout in the creek, however there are currently no formally documented sightings on any online resources.
 The RAR Stream Identification report suggest there is plenty of restoration activity that can be done at Grennon Creek, including re-planting riparian areas that have been fragmented by private properties.
-Additionally, it was reported that there is a culvert at the confluence of tributary 1 in Grennon Creek that is should be replaced as of 2015.
+Additionally, it was reported that there is a culvert at the confluence of tributary 1 in Grennon Creek that should be replaced as of 2015.
 Follow up assessments to confirm whether or not these recommendations have been carried out is suggested.